* GE dips after multiple brokerage downgrades

 * Hasbro dips after disappointing holiday season forecast

-Oct 23 (Reuters) - U.S. stocks gave up early gains in late morning trading on Monday, with losses in GE and technology shares weighing on the Wall Street indexes.
+Oct 23 (Reuters) - U.S. stocks traded in a narrow range on Monday, with losses in industrial shares led by GE offsetting gains in healthcare and technology sectors.

-General Electric tumbled 5.4 percent after a bunch of brokerages cut their price targets on the stock, citing higher chances of a dividend cut at the industrial conglomerate.
+General Electric was on track to post its worst single-day loss in more than six years, after a bunch of brokerages cut their price targets on the stock, citing higher chances of a dividend cut at the industrial conglomerate.

 Still, the indexes were near their all-time highs on a steady stream of upbeat third-quarter earnings and hopes that President Donald Trump's tax plans may move forward after the Senate's approval of a budget resolution on Friday.